 IMPORTANT: All copies will be personalized with the owner’s name.
 Upon checkout, please enter the name you want to appear on all copies.

-What do I need to know about the SMT Copyright & License Agreement before purchasing?
+What do I need to know about the SST Copyright & License Agreement before purchasing?

 - Unique diagrams illustrating how to use the bow.